nesseratious/AR-Navigation/README.md

 ### Room

 Class that represents a single room in the target area.
+It can be literally a room or just a small sub-area.

+Usage: Place in anywhere on the map segment and attach it to this segment.

+Public properties:

 # DEBUG MODE